ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 ## Summary

-This appendix demonstrates that a RADIUS/EAP-based registration system can satisfy the PDMv2 registration requirements defined in this document.
+This appendix demonstrates that a RADIUS/EAP-based registration system can satisfy the registration objectives and applicable normative requirements defined in this document.
 The example shows that secure, scalable, and federated registration can be achieved using existing AAA infrastructure, without constraining PDMv2 to a specific authentication or cryptographic technology.

 # Change Log